Batangas Province Science High School: History

-The Batangas Province Science High School is a complete science high school in Dacanlao, Calaca, Batangas.
-Its creation is the brainchild of the former Batangas Governor Hermilando I. Mandanas.
-It came to realization when the governor assumed office in 1995.
-The province was looking for a strategic partner and suitable place to achieve the noble dream of putting up the first public science high school in the province.
+The Batangas Province Science High School was the brainchild of the former Batangas Governor Hermilando I. Mandanas.
 Coinciding with the desire of the governor was Supt.
-Oscar S. Manalo's desire to open up the subject school for the best and brightest elementary graduates from 31 towns of the province who are inclined to sciences with high expectations to be future Batangueño scientists.
+Oscar S. Manalo's desire to open up the subject school for the best and brightest elementary graduates from the province who are inclined to the sciences.

-Sometime in 1995, NPC's Batangas Coal-Fired Thermal Power Plant was seeking new ways of restoring its relationship with the community in line with the corporation's revitalized Social Responsibility Enhancement Program.
+In 1995, NPC's Batangas Coal-Fired Thermal Power Plant was seeking new ways of restoring its relationship with the community in line with the corporation's revitalized Social Responsibility Enhancement Program.
 Studies revealed that the resident's negative perception for the power plant is mainly due to their lack of knowledge concerning its operation.
 Among the strategies contemplated to counter this was the promotion of science and technology among high school students.
-The NPC established the Calaca Science Centrum to disseminate informnation to the community, particularly the students.
-The features offered by the centrum laboratory, the library, the computers, the science gallery and the multi-purpose auditorium are very much needed by the students in the proposed school.
-With this, Gov. Mandanas proposed the idea that NPC could be the strategic partner of the Provincial Government in the setting up of the Provincial High School.
+The NPC established the Calaca Science Centrum, including a laboratory, library, the computers, science gallery and the multi-purpose auditorium.

-The facilities of Science Centrum could very well answer for the high school's requirements.
-Having common objectives, NPC-BCFTPP, the Provincial Government, the Department of Education, Culture and Sports (precursor of Department of Educqtion), aligned with each other for the establishment of the Batangas Province Science (BPSHS) in 1997.
+The Provincial Government and the Department of Education, Culture and Sports established of the Batangas Province Science (BPSHS) in 1997.
 Pending the completion of the school building, the Calaca Science Centrum temporarily hosted the BPSHS for nearly three years and Dacanlao National High School served as the student dormitory.
 Cristina A. Perez, principal of Dacanlao Gregorio Agoncillo National High School was appointed officer-in-charge of the science school in the first years of its operation while Ermelinda M. Matienzo, division science supervisor, was tasked to supervise and monitor the school.
-Meantime, the province would double-time to construct a school building for BPSHS near the power plant.
 The present site was selected mainly because of its proximity to Calaca Science Centrum.